range of tankless water heaters

 turning the cold water off

 Strange sounds coming from a water heater can be disconcerting and often indicate underlying issues.
-From the buildup of sediment causing loud popping sounds to hissing sounds caused by scale on the heating element, these issues need speedy attention to prevent problems from getting worse.
+From sediment buildup causing loud popping sounds and water hammer banging noises, to hissing sounds caused by scale on the heating element, these issues need prompt attention to prevent them from getting worse.

 solar water heater

-Condensation on a water heater can sometimes be mistaken for a leak due to the amount of water it can produce.
+Condensation around a gas water heater can sometimes be mistaken for a leak due to the amount of water it can produce.
 This phenomenon is particularly common in certain conditions and types of water heaters.

 • Insulation Blankets: For older tanks, especially in cooler climates or unheated spaces, installing an insulation blanket can help reduce condensation by keeping the outer surface of the tank warmer.